- Before 1500 BCE

 Art and the City does a great service, however, by situating the prominence of visual art in the current cultural landscape of Los Angeles within the long history of its centrality to the city’s civic identity.
 Schrank’s final chapter, on Rodia and his Watts Towers, is a perfect example of the way her approach situates the art produced in Los Angeles within the complex net of the social meanings of space, community, and politics.
 In 1921, when the Italian-born Rodia began constructing his fanciful towers of steel and concrete embedded with decorative pottery and glass, they may have represented his immigrant desire to make a mark on his adopted community, but through the 1960s and into the 1990s, they have stood as beacons for contentious debate about what it means to imagine community in the city of Los Angeles.
 Ultimately, Schrank’s focus on the cultural significance of art objects, artists, patrons, and art institutions within the historically specific and localized debates over real estate development, public housing, and racial and class identities is the book’s greatest advantage for an art-historical readership.
 My disciplinary criticisms aside, Art and the City provides a much-needed synthesis of the meaning of art and place in Los Angeles and serves as a reminder that civic identity is forged in the conflict between the rhetoric of power, the desire to belong, and the difficult realities of community-building.

-Assistant Professor of Art History, Department of Fine Arts, Seattle University
+Associate Professor of Art History, Seattle University